Sean White (American football): Controversy

 White was arrested and charged with public intoxication shortly before 3 a.m. on Homecoming Night, September 17, 2017.
 Auburn head coach Gus Malzahn dismissed White from the team the next day, stating: "He has made poor decisions that are not in the best interest of our program, and more importantly, himself.”

 In February 2018, a municipal court judge in the city of Auburn dismissed the public intoxication charge against White.

 Personal life

-White considered offers to join other programs after leaving Auburn, but with several injuries and limited eligibility remaining prior to the transfer portal era, he chose to finish his degree at Florida International University.
-White currently lives in Boston, MA.

-White’s brother, Drew, played football as a linebacker for Notre Dame.
+White’s younger brother, Drew, played linebacker at Notre Dame.